 Nix puts up 5 TDs, No. 25 Oregon takes down No. 12 BYU 41-20

-EUGENE, ore.
-(AP) Bo Nix likened himself to a point guard for Oregon.
+EUGENE, Ore. – Bo Nix likened himself to a point guard for Oregon.

 He certainly scored like one.
 Nix threw for two touchdowns and ran for three more to lead No. 25 Oregon to a 41-20 victory over No. 12 BYU on Saturday.